ADHD Treatment For Adults

 Treatment with medication

-Stimulant medication is sometimes prescribed for adult ADHD and can be effective in treating symptoms in around 70% of cases.
+Stimulant medication is sometimes prescribed for adult ADHD and may be effective for many people.
 Stimulants work by increasing the levels of dopamine and norepinephrine in the prefrontal cortex, the area of the brain responsible for executive function.
-Executive function includes working memory, impulse control, and the ability to persist in working on a task.
+Executive functions include working memory, impulse control, and the ability to persist in working on a task.
 Stimulant medication may enable better awareness and control over one’s behavior, as well as fewer symptoms of ADHD.
 Substance misuse is possible, so it’s important that ADHD medication is carefully monitored by a mental health professional.

 Non-stimulant medications may also be prescribed for those experiencing symptoms of ADHD.
 For example, selective norepinephrine reuptake inhibitors (SNRIs) are sometimes recommended for ADHD symptoms.
 Some non-stimulant medications may be less likely to cause significant side effects, but not every adult with ADHD responds to them.